oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/create-flow/business-events-integration.md

     ![Completed integration flow](images/completed-integration-flow.png)

-4. In the Activity Steam window, click on the different ***Message*** links to review the flow of request and response messages.
+4. In the Activity Stream window, click the ***Message*** links to review the request and response messages.

 5. Click ***&lt; (Go back)*** button after reviewing the Activity Stream.

-## Task 10: Verify PO record in FTP Server
+## Task 10: Verify the PO Record on the FTP Server

-Follow these steps to view the file in the FTP Server
+Follow these steps to view the file on the FTP server.

 1. In the Integration navigation pane, click ***Home*** &gt; ***Settings*** &gt; ***File Server*** &gt; ***Folders*** &gt; ***upload*** &gt; ***users*** &gt; ***Select your username*** &gt; You should see the **PO%.json** file.

-    > **Note:** Currently, you can not view the contents of the file using the Oracle Integration console but, you can use any third-party file client to connect to this file server and pull the file from the FTP server to your local machine and view the file contents
+    > **Note:** You cannot currently view the file contents in the Oracle Integration console.
+You can use a third-party file client to connect to this file server, download the file to your local machine, and view its contents.

-**Congratulations!** You have learnt how to subscribe to ERP Cloud Business Events by configuring the Out of the box ERP Cloud adapter.
-The Adapter abstracts the Business Events experience and provides an intuitive interface to select from the Catalog which greatly simplifies the task to perform Real-Time Synchronization.
+**Congratulations!** You have learned how to subscribe to ERP Cloud business events by configuring the out-of-the-box ERP Cloud Adapter.
+The Adapter provides an intuitive interface for selecting events from the catalog, which greatly simplifies real-time synchronization.

 You may now **proceed to the next lab**.